gauravhpanchal/Metta-Social-Assignment/README.md

 - **Flag Display:** The app shows the flag of each country found, enhancing the user experience.

+- **Mobile Responsive:** The website is designed to be responsive and provides an optimal viewing experience across a wide range of devices.

 ## Demo

 Demo Link: https://6561cd49c9c6ba13ea80426b--chic-raindrop-5d8ab3.netlify.app/